Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states

-We apply the above general results to a system of $N_\mathrm{p}$ electrons interacting in a ring of $N$ sites.
+We apply the above general strategy to a system of $N_{p}$ electrons interacting in a ring of $N$ sites.
 As usual, for simplicity and saving computational efforts, we consider spinless particles.
-The electronic Hamiltonian $H_e$ cast in the dimensionless form (\ref{H}) by $H_e/t=H=K+gV$, $t$ being the hopping coefficient, is given via the following definitions
+The electronic Hamiltonian $H_e$ cast in the dimensionless form (\ref{H}) by $H_e/t=H=K+gV$, $t=\hbar^2/(2 m^* a^2)$ being the hopping coefficient with $m^*$ the effective electron mass and $a$ the lattice constant~\cite{VFB2003}, is given by

-where the fermionic annihilation operators obey the periodic condition $c_{i+N}=c_i$, $m^*$ is the effective electron mass, and $a$ the lattice constant~\cite{VFB2003}.
+where the fermionic annihilation operators obey the periodic condition $c_{i+N}=c_i$.
 We consider a screened Coulomb interaction~\cite{Hubbard1978}